What does herniated nucleus pulposus (HNP) mean?

 - Pain traveling the length of a nerve

 - Loss of reflexes

-If your physician has determined that a herniated disc is compressing a nerve and causing your symptoms, he or she will likely recommend a treatment program consisting of one or more non-surgical, conservative treatments.
+If your doctor has determined that a herniated disc is compressing a nerve and causing your symptoms, he or she will likely recommend a treatment program consisting of one or more nonsurgical treatments.
 For many people, such treatments are often very effective in managing the pain and other symptoms associated with HNP.
-These treatments can include exercise, physical therapy, hot/cold therapy, pain medications, stretching and more.
+These conservative therapies can include exercise, physical therapy, hot/cold therapy, pain medications and stretching.

 Minimally invasive alternatives for HNP